gitter-badger/Minecraft-Splashes/README.md

 This file has been copyed from the Program Files for Minecraft and then converted from a JSON to a CSV.

+## Future Features
+In the future I would like to add a Word file of the splashes and reach out to all of the PC splashes too.